 What is an invoice? what does it contain?

-Typically, an invoice contains invoice number, vendor information, credits/discounts availed, payment schedule/date, and total amount due.
+Typically, an invoice contains the invoice number, vendor information, credits/discounts availed, payment schedule/date, and total amount due.

 |Order confirmation sent by the buyer to the vendor||Payment reminder sent by the supplier to the buyer|